Anze-/PyPeTractors/README.md

 ##CREDITS & LICENSING

-Author: Alberto Anzellotti

-Co-Author: Giovanni Pederiva
+Authors: Alberto Anzellotti and Giovanni Pederiva

 Citations would be appreciated! : - ) Thanks.